-All companies looking for AEM implementation services face the decision between working with boutique versus large companies.
+All companies looking for AEM implementation services face the decision between working with boutique versus large implementors.
 The decision can have major impacts on the type of service you will receive and how your company will be handled and valued.
 There are advantages and disadvantages to working with both, and this makes the decision even more of a challenge.

 In order to begin making a decision, you must evaluate how important these AEM implementation services are for your firm and your long-term goals.
-You must step into the shoes of both boutique and larger system integration organizations to understand how they view your company within their entire portfolio.
+You must step into the shoes of both boutique and larger AEM system integrators to understand how they view your company within their entire portfolio.
 Larger firms may have more experience because of their more expansive network and resources, but that comes at a substantial cost for clients–splitting these resources and sharing time.

 First and foremost, when selecting what type of business to work with, consider how much work and attention you will get out of each dollar you spend.
 Larger enterprises have at least double and often many more clients than boutique firms.
 This means that everything the larger firm has to offer will have to be divided amongst their whole pipeline.
-With larger implementation firms, that means a greater divisor.
-Businesses looking for AEM implementation want dedicated attention, so whenever there is a problem, it can be resolved as quickly and efficiently as possible.
+With larger AEM implementation companies, that means a greater divisor.
+Businesses looking for AEM implementation services want dedicated attention, so whenever there is a problem, it can be resolved as quickly and efficiently as possible.
 If attention is the function of time divided by number of clients, then it is clear that smaller firms are the best choice if you require innovative and dedicated solutions.

-Larger companies have a variety of clients.
+Larger companies offering AEM implementation services have a variety of clients.
 This means they have to optimize systems and strategies to be implemented across the board for each client they have.
 Rather than fitting the system for the client, these firms fit clients into the systems.
 Even if their clients don’t necessarily fit in those “system boxes”, a larger firm will find a way to make their clients fit the firm’s process, not the other way around.

 Another point to consider is that if you choose to work with a large business, the majority of the people working on your case are junior and lower-level partners.
 With boutique firms, you have direct access to its top developers.
-The founder has oversight on all accounts, and higher, senior-level persons do the bulk of the work to ensure quality service.
+The founder has oversight on all accounts, and higher, senior-level persons do the bulk of the work to ensure quality AEM implementation service.
 This means less chances for mistakes and/or miscommunication.
-When you call into these boutique firms, you have a higher likelihood of speaking with a senior representative or even founding partner than you do at a larger firm.
+When you call into these boutique AEM implementation firms, you have a higher likelihood of speaking with a senior representative or even a founding partner than you do at a larger firm.

 Both sides have their advantages.
-Working with larger firms for AEM implementation grants you access to more experience because of the firms more expansive network and resources.
+Working with larger firms for AEM implementation services grants you access to more experience because of the firm’s more expansive network and resources.
 You also feel confident that the systems have been tested and optimized therefore less likelihood of failure.
 With small firms you have greater emphasis to detail and dedication to quality service, especially from senior staff members.
 Since smaller firms have fewer clients, you are valued more highly and receive more customized attention.
 Ultimately, you must consider how important these implementation services are for your firm and your long term goals and make a decision from there.